juggliu/yoki/learn_english/datas/U2 Just Wiggle!.md

 4. Ten Things
 I have one toothbrush in my hand.
-It keeps my teeth ver clean!
+It keeps my teeth very clean!
 I have two pockets in my pants.
-In them I keep many things!
+In them, I keep many things!
 I have three hats for me to wear.
 But I have only one head!
 I have four sweatshirts on my bed.